 Consider an around-the-world ticket if you're traveling to multiple continents within the same trip.
 (If you're focusing on a single continent, an air pass may be a better bet.)
 Plot out your preferred countries or cities, along with a rough idea of how long you'd like to spend in each place, and then turn to one of the providers listed below for help in planning your itinerary.

 Note that it is possible to craft your own around-the-world ticket of sorts simply by pricing out each leg of your trip individually.
 We recommend doing a quick price check using a site like Kayak.com or Momondo.com, and then comparing the fares you see against the offerings from the providers below.

 There are two main types of around-the-world ticket providers: airlines and specialist agencies.

 Airlines: The three global airline alliances allow you to link together the routes of any member airlines to create one continuous global trip.
 Each alliance offers at least one around-the-world ticket option.

 Fares are calculated based on the total mileage of your trip or the number of continents you visit.
 You are permitted anywhere from 3 to 15 stopovers in a period of 10 days to a year.
-You will typically need to reserve the first leg of your journey in advance, but after that you may leave your travel dates open.
-There may be restrictions on which direction you can travel (some fares require that you travel only in a single direction, either east to west or vice versa), or how many miles you can fly.
+These tickets may not be your most flexible option, as some require you to reserve all legs of your trip in advance.
+There may be restrictions on which direction you can travel (some around-the-world fares require that you travel only in a single direction, either east to west or vice versa), or how many miles you can fly.